niiokuley/java-hello-world-with-maven/README.md

-# Building Java Projects with Maven
+# Building Java Project with Maven
 This guide walks you through using Maven to build a simple Java project.

 ## What you’ll build